MicrosoftDocs/power-platform/power-virtual-agents/advanced-ai-features.md

 ---
-title: "AI features for Teams and Classic bots (contains video)"
+title: "AI features for Teams and Classic copilots (contains video)"
-description: "Use advanced AI features in Microsoft Copilot Studio to improve how your bots interact with your bot users.
-These features are available in the Teams app for Microsoft Copilot Studio and for Classic bots."
+description: "Use advanced AI features in Microsoft Copilot Studio to improve how your copilots interact with your copilot users.
+These features are available in the Teams app for Microsoft Copilot Studio and for Classic copilots."
 keywords: "PVA, AI, advanced, topic intent, intent triggering" ms.date: 07/25/2023 ms.topic: how-to